Skip to main content

 const compWidth = 1920;

-const el = this.findElementByKey("_text");
+const textEl = this.findElementByKey("_text");

-const textWidth = el.domNode.offsetWidth;
+const textWidth = textEl.style.width.value;

-const startX = compWidth;
+const startX = compWidth + textWidth / 2;

-const finalX = -textWidth;
+const finalX = -textWidth / 2;

-const totalDistance = textWidth + compWidth;
+const travelDistance = textWidth + compWidth;

-el.layer.duration = duration;
+textEl.layer.duration = duration;

 this.duration = duration;

-el.style.x.keyframes = [];
+textEl.style.x.keyframes = [];

 id: "start",